ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/2_neighbor-behaviors/7_multi-homing.md

 ## HomeComponent

-The entities which should work as homes need to have `HomeComponent` on them.
+The neighbors which should work as homes need to have `HomeComponent` on them.
 It has the following properties:

 - `MinRadius` - *radius around the home's position where the entity will stop desiring to go towards it*
 - `MaxRadius` - *the entity will react to this home when within this radius*